dcaton/Hubitat/QolSysIQPanel/README.md

 4. Touch the small gray bar at the top of the screen, then choose Settings -> Advanced Settings -> Enter Dealer Code -> Installation -> Devices -> WiFi Devices -> 3rd Party Connections.
 Touch "Reveal Secure Token".
-Write down the 6 character token, then touch the icon of a house at the bottom of the screen when finished.
+Write down the 6 character token, then touch the icon of a house at the bottom of the screen.

 5. At the alarm panel home screen, swipe left or right until you see the Wifi / Software Update / Bluetooth screen.
 Touch the "Details" button under Wifi and make a note of the panel's IP address.
 Note that if the